Why cancer can cause problems with sleeping – and practical tips for making life better

 If you’re having trouble sleeping, it may be because your tumour or treatment area is causing you pain or discomfort.
 Using a microwaveable lavender body wrap can help to soothe the symptoms and help you to feel more relaxed.

 If treatment has made your skin sore, itchy or irritated, applying a skin oil or intense moisturising cream before bed can make things more comfortable and allow your skin to hydrate overnight.
+You could also try wearing cotton gloves or socks at night to aid the absorption of the cream.
 The Live Better With community recommend using calendula cream to help tackle dryness and inflammation.

 It’s also important to make sure your bed is as comfortable as possible.
 If you have to spend a lot of time lying down, this can be a challenge.
 Using cushions or pillows can help to reduce any pressure, and a mattress tilter can allow you to find a more comfortable sleeping position.